 Dr. Laura Brackin, CEO of Brackin and Associates, is a national disability expert with 30 years of experience in the field.
 Her experience includes leading Louisiana’s Developmental Disabilities Office, the University Center for Excellence in DD’s Community Development Program; and Executive Director for Louisiana Governor’s Office of Disability Affairs.

-After 19 years in human services, Kim Champney started consulting in November 2016.
+Kim Champney started consulting in November 2016 after 19 years in human services.
 She had many roles in her years working for a DD service provider as well as involvement in statewide reform.
-Kim's current work is with stakeholders focused on enhancing the lives of people with developmental disabilities.
+Kim’s current work is with stakeholders focused on enhancing the lives of people with developmental disabilities.

 Richard Davis, M.S.W., is a Policy Advisor at the U.S. Department of Labor, Office of Disability Employment Policy (ODEP).
 Richard works across government agencies to align policy in support of competitive, integrated employment.
 He has primary responsibility for several Federal policy initiatives, including the Employment First State Leadership Mentoring Program.